Turnover · Retention · Labor · Operations

 How to Reduce Restaurant Turnover (Real Numbers, Not Perks)

 Every operator wants to reduce turnover.
-Most start with the wrong things: ping-pong tables, employee appreciation week, free meals, T-shirts.
-None of those move turnover meaningfully.
-The interventions that actually work are unglamorous: predictable schedules, manager training, structured onboarding, transparent pay.
-Here is the math on each.
+Most start in the wrong place.
+Ping-pong tables, employee appreciation week, free meals, T-shirts, none of that moves the needle.
+The stuff that actually works is boring: predictable schedules, manager training, structured onboarding, pay you can explain out loud.
+Here’s the math on each one.

 The baseline you are working against #